 |May 9, 2022||500||$30,744||$15,372,000|

 |Sept 19, 2021||150||$42,843||$6,426,450|

 |Sept 7, 2021||150||$46,091||$6,913,650|

 |Sept 6, 2021||400||$46,811||$18,724,400|

 The price per Bitcoin unit listed in the above table is estimated based on the cost per unit on the day purchased.
-As of today, El Salvador Government has not made public the details of each purchase transaction.
-If the Salvadoran Government has not sold any of its Bitcoin holdings, the country’s investment in the crypto coins is down as of June 30th 2022.
+As of today, the El Salvador Government has not made public the details of each purchase transaction.

-Even though making Bitcoin a legal tender has caused problems between the Salvadoran Government and international organizations such as the International Monetary Fund, Bitcoin is producing some beneficial results thus far.
+Even though making Bitcoin a legal tender has caused problems between the Salvadoran Government and international organizations such as the International Monetary Fund, Bitcoin has produced some beneficial results thus far.